 In order to insure the safety for all students and teachers, the following actions will be taken by classroom teachers should there be a security concern in the building.
 These actions will be initiated by the following announcement: "This is a safe schools drill/alert".
-Drill means we're in a practice mode, alert means we're in a lockdown mode.
+'DRILL' means we're in a practice mode, 'ALERT' means we are in a lock down mode.

-- 1. The teacher will go to the door and motion any students in the hall to his/her classroom. - 2.
-The teacher will lock the door to his/her room. - 3.
-The teacher will cover the door window(s) if possible. - 4.
-The teacher will turn off the lights (rooms with windows only). - 5.
-The teacher will direct his/her students to an area in the room out of the line of sight from the door. - 6.
-No response should occur to a fire alarm during a safe schools drill or alert. - 7.
-Silence is to be maintained throughout the drill/alert. - 8.
-Wait for further instructions to end the drill or alert.
+- The teacher will: - o Go to door and motion any students in the hall to his/her classroom - o Lock the door to the room - o Cover door window if possible - o Turn off lights (rooms with windows only) - o Direct his/her students to an area in the room out of the line of sight from the door - No response should occur to a fire alarm during a 'Safe Schools Drill/Alert' - Silence is to be maintained throughout the drill/alert - Wait for further instructions to end the drill or alert